 Hi there, my name is Declan and I am the Founder and CEO of S.M.I.L.E Counselling.

 In my previous roles I worked with children and young people in West Lothian and the more time I spent in my role the more I noticed that many were unable to access the counselling help they needed as well as waiting times being far too long for the services that were available.
 I realised that our children and young people desperately needed more support so this led to S.M.I.L.E being born in 2015 to offer a free counselling service to 11-24 year olds.

-I am delighted to say that we celebrated our 5 year anniversary in June 2020 and to date we have helped over 500 individuals and 1500 young people in a group setting.
-That’s around 3400 counselling hours in total!
+I am delighted to say that we will be celebrating our 7th anniversary in June, 2022, and to date we have helped over 1,000 individuals and 2500 young people in a group setting.
+That’s around 7,000 counselling hours in total!